The Kent Law Firm logo

 The Kent Law Firm is a father-and-son bankruptcy practice based in Atlanta, Georgia, operating for over 40 years.
 The firm focuses exclusively on personal bankruptcy and will preparation, positioning itself as a debt relief agency that helps clients file for bankruptcy relief under the Bankruptcy Code.
 Their practice emphasizes personalized client relationships and accessibility throughout the bankruptcy process.

 The firm offers Chapter 7 and Chapter 13 bankruptcy filings, creditor harassment cessation, foreclosure and repossession prevention, garnishment and lien resolution, and will preparation services.
 They provide free initial consultations and advertise reasonable fees compared to competitors.
-The firm explicitly targets seniors, military veterans, and government workers with specialized cost-effective legal services.
+The firm explicitly targets seniors, military veterans, and government workers with listed-cost legal services.
 They also address bankruptcy's intersection with divorce proceedings and provide credit rebuilding guidance post-filing.

 The Kent Law Firm differentiates itself through availability and personalized service.
 They offer Saturday appointments, commit to attorney presence throughout cases (criticizing competitors who don't appear in court), emphasize responsive communication, and promise to treat clients like family.
-The messaging focuses on emotional support alongside legal expertise, acknowledging client shame and stress while positioning the firm as a "hand up, not a hand out."
+The messaging focuses on emotional support alongside legal experience context, acknowledging client shame and stress while positioning the firm as a "hand up, not a hand out."

 The firm's scope is narrow but focused.
 As a law firm, they cannot offer debt settlement, consolidation, or credit repair services—they specifically handle bankruptcy filings and related legal matters.
 Their positioning around relationship-building and accessibility is credible but typical of local law practices.
 The 40-year history and father-son structure suggest stability, though individual attorney credentials are not detailed on the homepage.